 Findings from this study will be used to critically analyse cultural determinants of body stigma, as related to sex and menstruation.
 Research findings will support more inclusive sexual health education and policy that addresses the specific needs of immigrant communities in Canada.

-Researchers: Deyvika Srinivasa (Project Lead, Douglas College and UBC), Lisa Smith (Co-Investigator, Douglas College), Rim Gacimi (Ethics review and support)
+Researchers: Deyvika Srinivasa (Student Research Assistant, MCRG, Douglas College and UBC), Lisa Smith (Department of Sociology, Faculty Member, Douglas College), Rim Gacimi (Student Research Assistant, MCRG, Department of Psychology, Douglas College)

 In this research project, Student Researchers, Lauren Friesen and Ana Brito carried out an in-depth examination of the history and present case of menstruation technologies.
 In presenting their results, they draw on an intersectional feminist framework to elucidate how intersecting inequities impact menstruators and the menstruation supplies they have access to.